 A man's life should reflect an attitude of self-control and prudence and demonstrate a pattern of good works (Titus 2:6-7).
 Therefore, young men attending Inverness Christian Academy must be neatly groomed at all times.
 Sideburns may be to the bottom of the opening of the ear.
 Hair is not to be bushy or shaggy and may not touch the eyebrows, shirt collar, or top of the ears.
 Dyed or "faddish" hair is not acceptable.
 Any "afro" style hair must not exceed 1 inch in length.

 Boys must be clean-shaven (no stubble).
 Earrings, bracelets, and chains are not acceptable at school.
 One ring can be worn as long as it is in good taste.
 Rubber bracelets, although perhaps meaningful to the student, are not part of the uniform and should be kept at home.
 Body-piercing is not acceptable.

 Boys are to wear long khaki, navy, black, or gray pants similar to traditional "Dockers."
-No oversized/cargo-style pants or pants with excessive pockets are permitted.
+No oversized/cargo-style pants, "skinny" pants that are tight-fitting, or pants with excessive pockets are permitted.
 Pants must be kept at the waist with a belt, pants should not be tucked into boots, but shirts should be tucked in.
 We ask that no denim be worn.
 Boys may wear white, navy blue, or light blue collared shirts with logo.
 If a sweater is worn, a collared shirt must be worn underneath.
 Sweatshirts (slip over type) are not acceptable, but jackets (zip or button) with hoods are fine.
-Jackets must be solid white or a solid dark color.
+Jackets must be solid white or a solid dark color, with the exception of small name brand logos.
 Uniform jackets / fleeces will be sold to help improve the uniform look during our winter months.
-No clothing will be allowed that exhibits lettering or logos across the chest, except for special days announced by the administration.
+Parents are encouraged to purchase at least one of these uniform jackets for colder months.